-What makes Alicia tick is the return of her best friend Ana (Villafañe) from abroad, during an escalatingly poignant two-hander from the two magnificent actresses, Ana confesses to her that she was subjected to torture by the secret police (she is an associate of a subversive) and was forced into exile.
-Ana’s account jolts Alicia into facing up with that troubling question, at the same time, a subplot pertains to the rebellious polemic of Alicia’s students (atrociously played by actors much maturer than high schoolers) also vouch for the progress on her conscience.
+What makes Alicia tick is the return of her best friend Ana (Villafañe) from abroad, during an cumulatively poignant two-hander from the two magnificent actresses, Ana confesses to her that she was subjected to torture by the secret police (she is an associate of a subversive) and was forced into exile.
+Ana’s account jolts Alicia into facing up with that troubling question, at the same time, a subplot pertains to the rebellious polemic of Alicia’s students (atrociously played by actors much maturer than high-schoolers) also vouch for the progress on her conscience.
 When she finally meets Sara (Ruíz), possibly Gaby’s biological grandmother, she bestirs herself with a final attempt to reason with her intransigent husband.

 Apart from the film’s polemical angle in cashing in on a topical powder keg, in retrospect, the film’s more lingering sway is underlain by its less argumentative depiction of women’s place in a typical patriarchal society, through our heroine, Alicia is an ordinary woman in every aspect, mostly hedged in her domestic remit, a mother and a wife, Roberto has never cared to ask anything about her job, as if it is just a hobbyhorse to keep her busy.
 During Roberto’s apoplectic wrangle with his leftist father Jose (Battaglia) and brother Enrique (Arana), Alicia’s total silence speaks volumes in that tableau vivant – women have no voice in politics (neither in religion, as glanced through Alicia’s vain endeavor inside a confessional, belittled by a snotty man of God), they are subservient, ancillary and biddable, but, as a human being, every sane soul is endowed with the judgement of right and wrong, and Puenzo’s sensible work pays the highest homage to that, which makes the ending incredibly uplifting albeit with such a small gesture, as it would happen in real life.